-You can see that a region to the North of the inventory area is still missing.
-That will be your task, digitizing the missing forest stands.
+You can see that the northern section of the inventory area is still missing.
+Your task is to digitize the missing forest stands.

-But before you start, spend some time reviewing the forest stands already digitized and the corresponding forest in the image.
+Before you start, spend some time reviewing the forest stands already digitized and the corresponding forest in the image.
 Try to get an idea about how the stands borders are decided, it helps if you have some forestry knowledge.